-Yet the two sides could make common cause against the way in which Mitch McConnell and Paul Ryan were trying to overhaul one-sixth of the American economy.
+Yet the two sides were able to make common cause against the way in which Mitch McConnell and Paul Ryan were attempting to overhaul one-sixth of the American economy.

 The Republican leaders in Congress allowed no amendments, no hearings, no (formal) input from the industry — none of the usual procedures that slow down legislation and help ensure the outcome is broadly acceptable to as many Americans as possible.

 They adopted the Donald Trump style of politics: demand absolute loyalty without giving any in return, browbeat lawmakers into submission and, when all else fails, threaten them with self-destruction.